Null controllability of the parabolic spherical Grushin equation: Introduction

-\paragraph{Acknowledgement.} This work started when the author was Master 2 Student at the Institut de Mathématiques et de Sciences Physiques in Dangbo-Bénin.
-The author would like to thank its thesis advisors Y. Chitour and D. Prandi for bringing this problem to its attention and for interesting and fruitful discussions.
+\paragraph{Acknowledgement.} This work started when the author was a Master 2 student at the Institut de Mathématiques et de Sciences Physiques in Dangbo, Benin.
+The author would like to thank its thesis advisors Yacine Chitour and Dario Prandi for bringing this problem to its attention and for interesting and fruitful discussions.
+He would like to thank also the reviewers for the careful reading of the paper and for their valuable comments having enhanced the presentation of the paper.